lupyuen/lupyuen.github.io/src/ci6.md

 Build Failed for Next Commit:
   nuttx @ 140b3080c5f6921e0f9cec0a56ebdb72ca51d1d8

-## Aha!
+## A-ha!
 40023987 is the Breaking Commit!
 ```

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3)

 The [__Resulting Log__](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3) looks kinda messy.
-We have a better way to capture the evidence and reveal the Breaking Commit...
+We have a better way to record the rewinding, and reveal the Breaking Commit...

 # NuttX Build History